microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Such a decalcification would hinder the thorough assessment of pathological processes in bone tissue.
 These pathological processes can lead to so-called skeletal-related events, which are associated with shortened survival and deterioration of quality of life [@doi:10.1016/j.jbo.2018.10.004], and should therefore be avoided.
 Our method allows to study the response to specific treatments, including bone-targeted and antiangiogenic therapies.
-These can be assessed within the same sample and in 3D, and be followed up with a histological examination if desired [@doi:10.3390/cancers14143443].
+These can be assessed in 3D within the same sample, and be followed up with a histological examination if desired [@doi:10.3390/cancers14143443].
 The presented method could offer additional insights into the interplay between angiogenesis and bone growth, bone lysis, and bone turnover, which have not been fully elucidated yet.
 The potential findings can be crucial for selecting potential drug candidates, proper treatment decisions and efficacy prediction.